rvounik/frontend2/README.md

 2) Container component: *src/js/pages/Example/index.js*

-The container component defines actions, initial data, maps the state to props, dispatchers.
-In our old frontend this was stored in *containers/App.js* but wasnt really concerned with what it should be concerned with: just the data.
+The container component defines actions, initial data, maps the state to props, configures dispatchers.
+In our old *Frontend* this was stored in *containers/App.js* but wasnt really concerned with what it should be concerned with: just the data.
 What does the initial data look like, how is new data retrieved, how is data stored.
 It ensures this data is then passed on to a presentational component.
 Container components should be placed underneath 'pages', since each page in the application usually requires its own container- and child components and logic.
 Also, it should be called index.js to avoid confusion with presentational components and ease importing.

 3) Presentational component: *src/js/Example/js/Example.js*